 the helmet is made completely out of various types of foam. the actual helmet form is made from eva foam which has been cut, molded with heat, and sanded to create a smooth surface. the edge banding on the front face of the helmet is simple craft foam i cut and glued to add an extra layer of detail and to help make the edge look more cohesive. like the edge banding, the flowers are completely made from craft foam that were then glued into place. after a layer of primer, i used different metallic colored spray paints to give it that old metal sheen.

-i took inspiration from ancient ruins and how nature has taken back these monolithic sites and cultures. i find it especially fascinating how such beauty can sprout from once violent locations. the flowers i chose to use in my helmet have some sort of meaning that tied it back to the theme:
+i took inspiration from ancient ruins and how nature has taken back these monolithic sites. i find it especially fascinating how such beauty can sprout from once violent locations. i intentionally chose each flower which symbololgy aligned with the overall theme of the helmet.

 the anemone symbolizes the transience of life itself.